“Why does this cost so much?”

-Or as someone else put it a little more bluntly in a Facebook comment:
+Or as someone else put it in a Facebook comment:

-We got a good laugh from that comment– we don’t think we’re a-holes, but that’s for you decide, not us.
-If we are though, we don’t believe it’s because of our pricing.
-Actually, quite the contrary.
+We got a good laugh from that comment– we don’t think we’re assholes, but that’s for you to decide.
+If we are, we don’t believe it’s because of our pricing.

-So, back to the question of what drives the price of the Pakt One that appears high to some.
+So, back to the question of what drives the price of our products:

-Standing behind what we create and sell costs.
-We stand behind every bag with a satisfaction and quality guarantee.
+- Standing behind what we create and sell costs.
+We stand behind every bag with a satisfaction and lifetime guarantee.
 The cheaper way to go is to sell a product with a short or non-existent refund policy.

-Details, details, details.
-You would probably be blown away (or extremely bored) sitting in on one of our design reviews in which we nitpick the tiniest details in an effort to make sure every thread and detail is done properly.
-This obviously takes time and therefore money.
+- Details, details, details.
+You would probably be blown away (or at least extremely bored) sitting in on one of our design reviews in which we nitpick the tiniest details in an effort to make sure every thread and detail is done properly.
+This takes time and therefore money.

-It may be just a bag but... it’s a very refined bag that requires A LOT of effort to create, refine and produce.
-The bag is made up of almost 300 individual components (everything from each zipper pull and label to pieces of fabric cut to be assembled).
-It requires over 200 steps to assemble (each step of the assembly line).
+- It may just be another product to some, but each Pakt product requires A LOT of effort to create, refine and produce.
+The Pakt One for example is made up of almost 300 individual components (everything from each zipper pull and label to pieces of fabric cut to be assembled), and requires over 200 steps to assemble (each step of the assembly line).

-Most bag companies have a full product line with multiple bags and there’s no way they could afford to put as much effort into each of those bags as we have with the Pakt One.
-As you know though, we have only a single product in our line so the Pakt One IS our company.
-Because of that we need it to be perfect and we were willing to do whatever it took to deliver a perfect product that we could be proud of everything that went into making it.
+Most of our peers have a full product line with multiple bags, and there’s no way they could afford to put as much effort into each of those bags as we have with our products.
+We choose to grow intentionally, giving each product the necessary time and attention required to deliver a perfect product that we could be proud of for everything that went into making it.

-The retail price of $325 dollars simply reflects the cost of responsibly creating a product of this caliber in a way that will allow us to provide long-term support as a brand that stands behind what we sell.
-We could certainly cut corners but that’s not the way we do things here at Pakt.
+So TL;DR– the retail price of our products simply reflects the cost of responsibly creating products of this caliber in a way that will allow us to provide long-term support as a brand that stands behind what we sell.
+We could certainly cut corners, but that’s not the way we do things around here.
 We appreciate all of you that also appreciate doing things this way.

 We’d love to know if this added any clarity and welcome thoughts on the pricing topic and anything else.
-If you you have thoughts please share them and we’ll keep the conversation going.
+If you have thoughts please share them, and we’ll keep the conversation going.